slamora/brackets-wiki/Testing-Pritam's-Linux-build.md

 ## Testing Brackets

 We want to get an idea of how complete and stable this build is.
+Note that this is a **Sprint 16 Build**, so compare behavior against a Mac or Windows Sprint 16 Installer build ([download](http://download.brackets.io)).

 Open Brackets **Unit Tests** window using: Debug &gt; Run Tests.
 Note that Unit Tests are disabled if you use the www folder download.
 Run all Unit and Extension tests.